-Determine whether to expose the bulk request processing interface to be available for individuals without an account on app.transcend.io.
+- Determine whether to expose the bulk respond processing interface to be available for individuals without an account on app.transcend.io.

 - The default setting for "Prompt a Person" silos is to "Require receiver(s) to log in with SSO or username/password"

-- The default setting for third party vendors (i.e. firstname.lastname@example.org) is "Allow anyone receiving the email to view outstanding requests for this integration".
+- The default setting for third party vendors (i.e. ) is "Allow anyone receiving the email to view outstanding requests for this integration".

-Once a Vendor Coordination integration is live, Data Subject Requests will be added to the queue for that integration and the email address will begin to be notified about incoming requests.
-The best place to manage the status of these requests is by using our Bulk Request Interface.
-You can navigate to this interface by:
+Once a Vendor Coordination integration is live, Data Subject Requests will be added to the queue for that integration and the email address configured for that integration will start getting notified of incoming requests.
+The best place to manage the status of these requests is by using our bulk respond interface.
+To navigate to the Bulk Respond interface:

-Using the checkboxes next to each request, you can select the request that you want to process.
+Using the checkboxes next to each request, you can select the requests that you want to process.
 Once selected you can:

 - View the type of request (Access, Erasure, Opt Out…)

-- View the identifiers that make up the request that should be processed
+- View the identifiers associated with the request

-- Export the select requests to a CSV
+- Export the selected requests to a CSV

 - Filter by the type of request (Access, Erasure, Sale Opt Out…)

-Access requests are a bit unique when they are processed manually.
-Rather than marking the requests as completed, these requests require data to be uploaded back into Transcend so that the data can be sent to the end user on the Privacy Center.
+Some access requests are a bit unique when they are processed manually.
+Rather than marking the requests as completed, these requests require data to be uploaded back into Transcend so that the data can be sent to the end user on the .